dbystrova/BNPconsistency/README.md

 We extend these results to additional Bayesian nonparametric priors such as Gibbs-type processes and finite-dimensional representations thereof.
 The latter include the Dirichlet multinomial process, the recently proposed Pitman--Yor, and normalized generalized gamma multinomial processes.
 We show that mixture models based on these processes are also inconsistent in the number of clusters and discuss possible solutions.
 Notably, we show that a post-processing algorithm introduced for the Dirichlet process can be extended to more general models and provides a consistent method to estimate the number of components.

-To reproduce the results of the paper run 'make' in the BNPconsistency folder.
+To reproduce the results of the paper run `make`  in the BNPconsistency folder.